 Things You Might Want to Know

-Hunt Includes: Two Nights Meals and Lodging.
-The hunt is fully guided with a field lunch and drinks during the day, as well as airport pickup and drop off.
-Transportation of your cape and horns to our taxidermist is also provided.
-We will transport your nilgai to a local meat processor or if you drive and bring a cooler full of ice we can skin and quarter on the ranch.
+Hunt Includes: Two nights meals and lodging at Willamar Lodge.
+The hunt is fully guided with a field lunch and drinks during the day.
+Transportation of your Nilgai to our local meat processor.
+Transportation of your cape and horns to our taxidermist.
+If you bring coolers full of ice we can skin and quarter your Nilgai at the ranch.

 - Skin & Quarter Fees